nhantrichuyenanh/rblxstudio/md/TablesInPractice.md

 ❖ **Recap**

-The reason why I wrote this tutorial is because most, if not all tutorials fail to emphasize the importance of tables.
-They introduce what tables are and what you can do with them, much like how school teaches a subject without really showing how often you'll actually encounter them in real development.
+At the start of this tutorial, I said _"In most tutorials, tables are taught in a theoretical sense [...]"_ To be clear, **I don't mean any disrespect toward the people who made those tutorials**. **They're teaching the fundamentals, which are important.**

-To be clear, I don't mean any disrespect toward the people who made those tutorials or the way subjects are taught in school.
-They're teaching the fundamentals, which are important.
+This is exactly why I wrote this tutorial: to shine a light on the role tables actually play beyond simply storing and manipulating arrays and dictionaries.

-I genuinely hope this tutorial gives you a new perspective on scripting in Roblox Studio, helps you feel more comfortable with abstractions, and makes advanced topics like metatables and OOP feel less intimidating.
+I genuinely hope this tutorial gives you **a new perspective on scripting in Roblox Studio**, helps you **feel more comfortable with abstractions**, and makes advanced topics like **metatables and OOP feel less intimidating**.

 Have a good day scripting!